astropy/astropy/docs/cosmology/dev.rst

 The next important thing to note is how the parameter value is set, in ``__init__``.
 Without a custom ``getter``, |Parameter| returns the corresponding private attribute: so the value for "H0" is set on "._H0".
+However |Parameter| allows for a value to be set once (before auto-locking), so ``self.H0 = H0`` will use this setter and put the value on "._H0".
+The advantage of this method over direct assignment to the private attribute is the use of validators. |Parameter| allows for custom value validators, using the method-decorator ``validator``, that can check a values validity and even modify the value, e.g to assign units.
+If no custom ``validator`` is specified the default is to check if the |Parameter| has defined units and if so, return the value as a |Quantity| with those units, using all enabled + the parameter's unit equivalencies.

 When a Parameter uses :meth:`~astropy.cosmology.Parameter.getter`, the value may be stored anywhere, anyhow.
 For instance